Biodiversity and North Ayrshire Council's response to the Climate and Nature Crisis

 The Wildlife and Natural Environment (Scotland) Act 2011 (WANE Act) requires that public bodies report on their compliance with the biodiversity duty.

-North Ayrshire Council’s most recent Biodiversity Duty Report 2018 - 2020 (PDF, 2.6mb) has been based on the NatureScot Biodiversity Duty Report Level One Template.
-NatureScot also has Guidance Notes available to explain Biodiversity duty.
+North Ayrshire Council’s Biodiversity Duty Report 2020 - 2023 (PDF, 659Kb) has been based on the NatureScot Biodiversity Duty Report Level One Template.
+NatureScot has guidance notes to explain Biodiversity duty.

 North Ayrshire Biodiversity Partnership